Mucyosoda/Todo-List/README.md

 # Todo list

-> display todo list from array
+> this project is to display todo list from localstorage

 ![screenshot](./app_screenshot.png)